Wisdom Hospice Charity

 The Charity supports the Hospice by raising money to provide an annual grant, plus those little extras, to ensure our patients are as comfortable as possible.

 The Queen visited our hospice on 31st October 1984.
-Over thirty five years ago, we opened the doors to the adults of Medway and Swale.
+Forty years ago, we opened the doors to the adults of Medway and Swale.

 Meet the Team